When I coach women over 35 there is the side-effect that I get to hear a lot about their relationships.

 The next point has to do less with the guy and more with people in his environment.

 3. He introduces you to some of his friends but he won’t introduce you to his family.
 My friend Maria is again in an about a year-long relationship with a guy who wouldn’t introduce her to his mom.
 Although he talks to his mom daily and mom herself communicates often with his ex-girlfriend.
 And Maria keeps finding excuses for both of them!?

 In Maria’s previous relationships guys wouldn’t also not introduce her to his family, but she always showed understanding (his relatives lived in another country etc…) This time, everyone lives within a few miles apart from each other.
 Why does he not feel proud enough of her in order to introduce her to his mother?
 Or better still, why does she not make him feel proud for having her as a girlfriend?

 4. Maria finds it OK to make herself available for sex any time but her guy is sometimes not available for a simple text message for several days.
 Many women are relaxed about a guy not being available for a while and not letting them know he’s thinking about them during that time.

 If a guy truly cares about you, he will make room for you in his life.
 Period.

 In my opinion, women are a way too passive and insecure when dating and after the age of 35 and this can have bad consequences.
 That’s why my message is:

 Don’t be too nice.
 Rock his world.
-Don’t make anything easy for him!
+Don’t make anything easy for him.
 Men need to know that what they’re investing in is worth their time and effort.
-So even if you run into an infertility issue with them later on, they will have strength to stay in the relationship and give their woman support.
+So even if you run into an infertility issue with them later on, they will have strength to stay in the relationship and commit to having a family.

 Useful books about fertility and improving egg quality